The Shrimping Page

 Filming was in the early morning at low tide under overcast conditions.

-The documentary focuses on the River Adur and will be broadcast on 22 February 2007.
+The documentary focuses on the River Adur and was broadcasted on 22 February 2007.

 River Walks